-For some decades now, private sector in India is involved in space sector development.
+For some decades now, the private sector in India is involved in space sector development.
 Many components making up a large part of the manufacturing and fabrication of rockets and satellites already are in the hands of the private sector, including research institutions.
 But the need to increase their role and make them into a strategic partner is acute.

-Indian Space Research Organisation (ISRO) needs to focus on research and development while leaving rest to the private sector.
+Indian Space Research Organisation (ISRO) needs to focus on research and development while leaving the rest to the private sector.

 Keeping this in view, Government of India announced the setting up of a new space organization called the IN-SPACE (Indian National Space Promotion and Authorisation Centre).
 It will facilitate and lay down rules for the private sector to play a much more significant and strategic role in space sector.